Balance The Following Equation By Inserting Coefficients As Needed

 CH₄ + O₂ → CO₂ + H₂O

 This equation is unbalanced because the number of atoms of each element is not equal on both sides.
-There's one carbon atom on each side, but there are four hydrogen atoms on the left and only two on the right, and two oxygen atoms on the left and three on the right.
+So naturally, there's one carbon atom on each side, but there are four hydrogen atoms on the left and only two on the right, and two oxygen atoms on the left and three on the right.
 Balancing this equation requires adjusting the coefficients.

 Methods for Balancing Chemical Equations